 check out our:

 But on returning to the drawing-room, when her letter was finished, she saw, to her infinite surprise, there was reason to fear that her mother had been too ingenious for her.
 On opening the door, she perceived her sister and Bingley standing together over the hearth, as if engaged in earnest conversation; and had this led to no suspicion, the faces of both, as they hastily turned round and moved away from each other, would have told it all.
-Their situation was awkward enough; but hers she thought was still worse.
-Not a syllable was uttered by either; and Elizabeth was on the point of going away again, when Bingley, who as well as the other had sat down, suddenly rose, and whispering a few words to her sister, ran out of the room.
 (3.8.21)

-Finally, we get the kind of communication that only body language can convey, as Elizabeth has no trouble putting together the clues to see what Jane and Bingley are up to.
-Why do you think we don't get to hear any of the successful proposals?
+Hey, body language!
+Elizabeth has no trouble putting together the clues to see what Jane and Bingley are up to.
+But why do you think we don't get to hear any of the successful proposals?
 Why only Mr. Collins's ridiculous proposal and Mr. Darcy's major flop?